ShashikalaJ/Reactflow_app_graph/README.md

 Mock APIs are used to simulate backend behavior:

 - `GET /apps` – fetch list of applications
-- `GET /apps/:appId/graph` – fetch nodes and edges for selected app
+- `GET /apps/:appId/graph` – fetch nodes and edges for the selected app

-Features:
+### Highlights

 - Simulated network latency
 - Loading and error states
-- Cached responses per app
+- Cached responses per application
 - Automatic refetch on app change

 ---